GrupoDiana/BRT-Documentation/docs/osc/resources.md

 BeRTA receives: `/resources/removeHRTF HRTF1`

-BeRTA sends back to all subscribers: `/resources/removeHRTF HRTF1 true` or just to the sender: `/resources/removeHRTF HRTF1 false error: HRTF not found in the list`
+BeRTA sends back to all subscribers: `/resources/removeHRTF HRTF1 true HRTF HRTF1 removed` or just to the sender: `/resources/removeHRTF HRTF1 false error: HRTF not found in the list`

 BeRTA sends an echo to all subscribiers excepting the sender: `/resources/removeHRTF HRTF1`
 <!----------------------------------------------------------------------------------->